MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 Bot related classes are stored under [bot folder](https://github.com/OfficeDev/TeamsFx/tree/main/packages/sdk/src/bot).

-`TeamsBotSsoPrompt` can integrate with Bot framework.
-It simplifies the authentication process for developing bot application and want to leverage the Bot SSO.
+`TeamsBotSsoPrompt` has a good integration with Bot framework.
+It simplifies the authentication process when you develops bot application and want to leverage the Bot SSO.

 Required configuration: initiateLoginEndpoint, tenantId, clientId, applicationIdUri.